 In 2012, we started work to implement an environmental management system.
 Currently, we are assessing the firm’s baseline performance and identifying the activities and services that have a significant impact on the environment.
 From there, we will update our internal policies and procedures for a more effective and structured approach to reducing our environmental impact.

-Please click here to read Hammarskiöld's Environmental policy.
+Please click here to read Hammarskiöld's Communication on Progress for 2022.

 Supporting Social Development